-Clear Lake was surveyed on June 12, 2014.
+Clear Lake was surveyed on July 06, 2015.
 Water clarity was good with visibility reaching nearly to the bottom throughout most of the lake's littoral zone.
-Milfoil was present but was only noted as very sporadic single plants within two areas of the lake.
+Milfoil was present but was only noted as very sporadic single plants within the same areas of the lake identified during 2014.
 Much of the shoreline was experiencing various degrees of native plant growth.
 There were no extended lake shoreline areas that were not experiencing some form of native plant growth.
-To a large extent, most of the problematic dense growth extended just beyond the dock areas.
 The NWAE survey identified the same native species present that have historically been observed.
-Such species would include Potamogeton amplifolius, P. robbinsii, P. natans, P. gramineus, Vallisineria americana, Elodea canadensis and Utricularia vulgaris.
+Weed densities appeared similar to those noted during 2014.
+Although some lake shoreline areas were experiencing decreased weed growth other regions exhibited accelerated growth.
+Species identified would include Potamogeton amplifolius, P. robbinsii, P. natans, P. gramineus, Vallisineria americana, Elodea canadensis and Utricularia vulgaris.
 The most prolific pondweed was P. zosteriformis while there were other thin leafed pondweeds that could not be identified in the field.
 Similar to other lakes in the area different shoreline sections of the lake were dominated by dissimilar submersed species.